kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Note taker with menu list selection
 * TODO score trackers

+* TODO More optiz perhaps not do the stack checks every time? in forth_kernel, check_stats on first hl push do a count down test

+* TODO CART? to get the current cart id

+* TODO Handle CONST on all DS_TYPE_STR.
+Can then use "hello" ptr const . to print a pointer as a string which destroying the original

 * TODO A save and restore word for device/cartdev.
 If needed could I use symbol reference instead?